SuperaNova/lexor_interpreter/docs/EVALUATION.md

 ## Tree-Walking Execution (`evaluator.rs`)
 The `eval_program()` function walks through the AST nodes sequentially:
 - Math operations are cleanly evaluated against standard Rust types.
-- `PRINT` statements utilize the formatting traits of the `Object` enum to output text directly to standard output.
+- `PRINT` and `SCAN` statements utilize an injected `EnvironmentIO` trait to communicate with the outside world (like a Terminal or Web Browser) without natively blocking threads or forcing standard Output.
 - `IF`, `FOR`, and `REPEAT WHEN` statements evaluate their inner conditional expressions dynamically to control loop execution blocks.